History of EKU Libraries

 When the first library of Eastern Kentucky State Normal School opened in 1907, its entire collection of books was held within one room of the Preparatory School Building.
 As both library and school grew, the collection was moved into two large rooms within the Cammack Building in 1918.
 Further expansion led to the construction of a library building capable of accommodating two hundred students.
 Completed in 1924 and named for John Grant Crabbe, school president from 1910-1916, the library building was designed by architect C.C.
 Weber in the Classical Revival style with four Ionic columns facing University Drive.

 In 1935, Crabbe Library’s first addition, largely funded through a loan from the Public Works Administration, effectively doubled the library’s size and included the Grand Reading Room.
 With the 1967 addition, which encompassed the old building with a wrap-around extension and added one floor, the library’s space was nearly quadrupled.
 The reconstructed new front entrance, which had a total of six columns, successfully maintained the building’s classic appearance.

-In addition to Crabbe Library, the EKU campus includes three branches: the Elizabeth Baker Music Library, established in 1969 and located in the Foster building, the Justice & Safety Learning Commons, established in 1975 and located in the Stratton building, and the Business Library and Academic Commons, which opened in August 2010, located in the Business and Technology Complex.
+In addition to Crabbe Library, the EKU campus includes two branches: the Elizabeth Baker Music Library, established in 1969 and located in the Foster building, and the Business Library and Academic Commons, which opened in August 2010, located in the Business and Technology Complex.